School of Business

 - BUKO-C 599 Project Demonstrating Expertise (PDE) (3-6 cr.) (permission of instructor and MBA Director) A significant project in the student’s field that demonstrates expertise in applying knowledge to the benefit of the organization and student.
 Expectations, determined jointly by faculty and executive mentors, include the ability to effectively manage the responsibilities involved.
 To optimize learning, PDE may coincide with other projects and studies.

 - BUKO-D 542 Advanced Managerial Accounting (3 cr.)
 P: BUS-A 201.
-Spring Semesters (8-week duration in even years; 16 week duration in odd years).
+Spring Semesters.
 The uses of accounting information for decision making, and for planning and controlling business operations.
 The behavioral aspects of performance reports, budgets, and variance analysis.

 - BUKO-E 530 Survey of International Economics (3 cr.)
 P: ECON-E 201 and ECON-E 202 or equivalent.
 Basis for and effects of international trade, commercial policy and effects of trade restrictions, balance of payments and exchange rate adjustments, international monetary systems, and fixed vs. flexible exchange rates.

 - BUKO-E 542 Strategic Managerial Economics (3 cr.)
 Prerequisites: ECON-E 201 and ECON-E 202 or equivalent.
-Fall Semesters (8-week duration in odd years; 16-week in even years).
+Fall Semesters.
 Provides the microeconomic understanding that business managers will find useful in making decisions under conditions of uncertainty.
 Topics include demand and cost estimations, pricing, market structure and analysis, and the organization of the firm.
 The course will include case analyses of situations in business using a managerial economics perspective.

 - BUKO-F 542 Advanced Financial Management (3 cr.)
-Spring (8-week duration in even years; 16 week duration in odd years) P: BUS-F 301.
-Spring (8-week duration in even years; 16 week duration in odd years).
+P: BUS-F 301.
+Spring Semesters.
 Study of the aggregation and distribution of financial resources.
 Topics include analysis of money and capital markets, financial instruments and securities, interest rate theory, and public and private institutions of the United States financial system.

-- BUKO-J 512 Small Business Management and Entrepreneurship (3 cr.) (permission of instructor-Course should be taken late in the M.B.A. program) This course integrates students’ knowledge in various application of management theory and development of practical solutions for real problems necessary to formulate a business plan.
+- BUKO-J 512 Small Business Management and Entrepreneurship (3 cr.) (permission of instructor) This course integrates students’ knowledge in various application of management theory and development of practical solutions for real problems necessary to formulate a business plan.
 Attention is given to the role of the entrepreneur or small business manager.

-- BUKO-J 560 Organizational Strategy, Policy, and Innovation (3 cr.)
-Spring Semesters (8-week duration in odd years; 16-week in even years).
+- BUKO-J 560 Organizational Strategy and Policy (3 cr.)
+Spring Semesters.
 This course emphasizes the integration and application of diverse knowledge and understanding to organizational strategy.
 Students, as top executive decision makers, study actual business cases; then test and present their ideas.
 Successful global commerce requires innovative strategies.
 Use of analytical, creative, collaborative, and teamwork skills.

 - BUKO-L 506 Employment Problems and the Law (3 cr.)
 Current legal problems in the area of employment.
 Topics include the hiring process, managing a diverse workforce, affirmative action, race and sex discrimination, harassment, the American with Disabilities Act, pay equity, employment at will, privacy issues such as drug testing and limits on monitoring and testing, termination issues and post-termination issues.

 - BUKO-M 560 Advanced Marketing Management (3 cr.)
 P: BUS-M 301.
-Fall Semesters (8-week duration in even years; 16 week duration in odd years).
+Fall Semesters.
 The formulation and implementation of strategic marketing plans for the development, pricing, promotion, and distribution of products and services in domestic and international markets.
 Topics include the role of marketing research and information systems, market opportunity analysis, market segmentation, and analytical tools for optimizing marketing decisions.
 Extensive use of selected readings, cases, and research projects.

 - BUKO-M 570 Advanced Operations Management (3 cr.)
 P: BUS-K 302.
-Spring Semesters (8-week duration in odd years; 16-week in even years).
+Spring Semesters.
 An in-depth study of topics such as operations planning, material requirements, planning, capacity planning, scheduling, master production scheduling, forecasting, inventory management, the just in time inventory system, and operations control.

 - BUKO-Z 542 Creating, Leading, and Maintaining High Performance Organizations (3 cr.)
 P: BUS-Z 302.
-Fall Semesters (8-week duration in even years; 16-week in odd years).
+Fall Semesters.
 This course explores how managers create high-performance organizations by marshaling traditional and non-traditional human resource management, organization leadership and change-management practices to align those practices with organizational strategy.

 for the PDF version.